onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 We discussed above that when a dictionary stores a resource, it also becomes a resource!

 This means that the collection has to have special rules for how to handle its own resource.
 You wouldn't want it getting lost by accident!

-As we learned in the resource tutorial, you can destroy any resource by explicity invoking the `destroy` command.
+As we learned in the resource tutorial, you can destroy any resource by explicitly invoking the `destroy` command.

 When the NFT `Collection` resource is destroyed with the `destroy` command, all the resources stored in the dictionary are also `destroy`ed.